-The Nauruan passport currently ranks on the 56th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 89 countries.
+The Nauruan passport is currently ranked 58th place on the Guide Passport Index.
+It provides visa-free access to 88 countries.
 This grants it an overall medium mobility score.
 Nauruan passport holders have visa-free access and visas on arrival to countries such as Singapore, Russia, the United Kingdom, Kenya and Israel.
-Nauruan citizens require a visa to enter about 137 destinations.
+Nauruan citizens require a visa to enter about 141 destinations.
 This high visa requirement results in a medium-low mobility score and entails major trip preparations before traveling.
 Some countries where a visa is required are China, the United States and the entire European Union.

 Nauruan culture is dominated by western influence and almost all traditions have disappeared.
 The highest percentage religion is Protestantism.
 The official language is Nauruan.
 The Nauruan legal system is a mix based on the English common law and the customary law.
 The government form is a parliamentary republic.
 The chef of state and the head of government is President Lionel Aingimea.
 Elections are held every 3 years.

 The official currency is the Australian Dollar (AUD), which has a current exchange rate of AUD 1.44 per USD.
 The country has an open economy, generating a GDP of approximately $160 million, making it the second smallest economy in Oceania.
 Its citizens have a per capita income of $12,052.
 The GDP is mostly made up of the services and industry sector.
 The only sources of income for the country are the extraction of phosphate and fish.
 Although phosphate reserves will run out in 30 years, the government is trying to secure income by investing in trust funds.